Cryptocurrency at Wealthfront

 - Cryptocurrency trusts can’t be used as collateral for PLOC

-We offer exposure to cryptocurrencies through shares of Grayscale’s unit investment trusts (UITs).
-These UITs allow you to invest in a bundle of cryptocurrency coins, similar to how ETFs and other funds hold certain allocations of stocks, bonds, and/or other assets.
-However, unlike ETFs, UITs aren’t traded on stock exchanges and may have higher trading costs as a result.
+We offer exposure to cryptocurrencies through shares of Grayscale’s statutory trusts.
+These trusts allow you to invest in a bundle of cryptocurrency coins, similar to how ETFs and other funds hold certain allocations of stocks, bonds, and/or other assets.
+However, unlike ETFs, statutory trusts aren’t traded on stock exchanges and may have higher trading costs as a result.

 How do the trusts work?

 Grayscale has formed various cryptocurrency trusts, including GBTC and ETHE.
 These trusts contain a bundle of coins, which Grayscale keeps in offline, “cold” storage.
+Each trust’s coins are stored separately (not commingled across the funds or with other assets) and are not lent out.
 When you buy a share of a trust, you own a portion of the trust, which provides indirect exposure to cryptocurrency.

 - The share price of a trust may vary from the value of its underlying assets (the cryptocurrencies)